qbradq/romulus/README.md

 Raw data must often be defined directly within source code.
 The following keywords accomplish this.

-### Table keyword
-The table keyword outputs stripped arrays of bytes to the ROM.
-Unline variable arrays the successive byte fields of a table are guaranteed to be in order and contingious.
-The same size keywords that apply to variables apply to tables as well however the allocation keywords do not.
-Note that within a table statement label names are always dereferenced.

-  // Pointer table
-  table word levelPointers {
-    level1, level2, level3, 0x0000
-  }
-  // Access the table
-  lda levelPointer.a,x
-  sta ptr
-  lda levelPointer.b,x
-  sta ptr+1

 ### Out keyword
 The out keyword outputs one data element without a label.
 The same size keywords that apply to variables apply to out statements as well however the